Voxi0/Zong/README.md

 modifying [flake.nix](flake.nix) yourself.
 Remember that you have to modify [build.zig](build.zig) as well since it's hardcoded to build only for the Wayland backend.
 - And any other platforms that Zig and Raylib supports that I'm unaware of.

+### How to Build
+The ideal way to build and run Zong is to (install Nix)[https://nixos.org/download/] on your system and enter the development environment by using the command ''nix develop'' in the root of the project directory.
+Then run ''zig build run'' to build and run the project.

+Pass whatever flags you wish in order to choose what target to compile for and the optimization mode.
+Learn more about this from
+(here)[https://ziglang.org/learn/build-system/] as I have no intentions to teach you about Nix and the Zig build system.